VirgilSecurity/virgil-ratchet-x/README.md

 > Virgil SWIFT Ratchet SDK is suitable only for Client Side.

-Make sure that you have already registered at the [Developer Dashboard][_dashboard] and created your application.
+Make sure that you have already registered at the [Virgil Dashboard][_dashboard] and created an E2EE V5 application.

-To initialize the SWIFT Ratchet SDK at the __Client Side__, you need only the __Access Token__ created for a client at [Dashboard][_dashboard].
+To initialize the SWIFT Ratchet SDK at the __Client Side__, you need only the __JWT Token__ created for a client at [Dashboard][_dashboard].
-The Access Token helps to authenticate client's requests.
+The JWT Token helps to authenticate client's requests.

 ```swift
 *snippet required*
 ```

+Before the chat initialization, each user must have a Virgil Card on Virgil Card Service.
+If you have no Virgil Card yet, you can easily create it with our [guide](#register-users).

 ## Chat Example

-Before chat initialization, each user must have a Virgil Card on Virgil Card Service.
-If you have no Virgil Card yet, you can easily create it with our [guide](#register-users).

 To begin communicating with PFS technology, every user must run the initialization: